speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 Each ship weapon specifies the damage it deals.
 You roll the damage die or dice, add the ship's Dexterity modifier, and apply the damage to your target.
 Higher quality weapons, special abilities, and other factors can grant a bonus to damage.

 #### Critical Hits
-When you score a critical hit, you get to roll extra dice for the attack’s damage against the target.
-Roll all of the attack’s damage dice twice and add them together.
+When you score a critical hit, you get to roll extra dice for the attackï¿½s damage against the target.
+Roll all of the attackï¿½s damage dice twice and add them together.
 Then add any relevant modifiers as normal.
 To speed up play, you can roll all the damage dice at once.

 #### Damage Types
 Starship combat relies on four different damage types.